 What is Provincetown known for?

-2020 marks the 400th anniversary of a world-changing event.
+2020 marked the 400th anniversary of a world-changing event.
 A boat full of storm-tossed pilgrims arrived from England and docked in Provincetown harbour.
 The rest, as they say, is history.
 These enterprising Protestants signed the Mayflower Compact in Provincetown.
 They would ultimately forge the United States of America.
 Little did they know that their landing place would later be overcome by shirtless gay men covered in glitter, but things never quite pan out the way you expect.

 Provincetown is a fabulous year-round destination.
 Known by locals and regular visitors as “P-town”, it’s located at the tip of Cape Cod in one of the most remote destinations in the USA.
 Curiously, Key West, another art and LGBT+ capital, is also located in one of the most remote parts of the country.
 Anyhow, Provincetown has a number of excellent beaches, charming B&Bs and lots of gay bars.
 In peak season straight people are very much in a minority.

-P-town emerged as an unlikely tourist destination after the 1898 Atlantic hurricane season.
+P-town emerged as an unlikely hotspot after the 1898 Atlantic hurricane season.
 A huge storm wreaked havoc on the town so it was repositioned as a tourist destination.
 Many artists and bohemians flocked to the Provincetown – no doubt attracted by the remote setting and flawless light.
 The gays soon followed.
 By the 1920s, Provincetown was certifiably queer.
 Incidentally, Provincetown is John Waters’ second home, so keep an eye out for the pencil tache.

 The best time to visit Provincetown

 Provincetown is small.
 Out of season it has a permanent population of around 3000.
-There are probably more people dancing in Therapy on a Friday night!
+There are probably more people dancing in Industry in New York on a Friday night!
 During peak season the numbers swell to about 60,000.
 A lot of businesses only open from May to October.
 July and August are the busiest months.
 Things cool off a little in September, but Provincetown will be buzzing although less crowded.
 The weather is still excellent, too.
 As the gays sure love Halloween (blame Bette Midler), October is also a good time to visit Provincetown.
 This is a town that takes Halloween seriously.

 Supposing you’d like to avoid the crowds, a winter trip to Provincetown can be very romantic.
 The landscapes of Cape Cod are stunning.
 The town itself covers a mere 3 square miles.
 Venturing into the countryside you’ll find many trails to explore, such as trips to Long Point Lighthouse and the Pilgrim Monument.
 If you’re all about the scene then visit Provincetown in peak season.
 But if romance, cosy inns and long walks are your thing, then there’s never a bad time to visit Provincetown.